pacificprince/GetDataCourseProject/README.md

 The code is divided into the following sections,

 1 DOWNLOAD AND UNZIP DATA: Downloads and unzips data
 2 MERGE TRAINING AND TEST DATA SETS: The raw data is divided into training and test data sets.
 These are merged.
-3 ASSIGN ACTIVITY LABELS: Labels are assigned to each activity 4 APPROPRIATELY LABEL DATA:Labels are assigned to measured parameters 5 EXTRACT ONLY MEAN AND STD MEASUREMENTS: Mean and standard deviation calculations of measurements are extracted 6 CREATE TIDY DATA SET: A data set with the average of each variable for each activity and each subject is created.
+3 ASSIGN ACTIVITY LABELS: Labels are assigned to each activity
+4 APPROPRIATELY LABEL DATA:Labels are assigned to measured parameters
+5 EXTRACT ONLY MEAN AND STD MEASUREMENTS: Mean and standard deviation calculations of measurements are extracted
+6 CREATE TIDY DATA SET: A data set with the average of each variable for each activity and each subject is created  .

 See the CodeBook.md file that accompanies this project for more details on the transformation of variables.